-Requirements: Please only follow the course if you have attended an introductionary database course before.
+Requirements: Please only follow the course if you have attended an introductory database course before.

-Teaching format and exam: The course consists of lectures and exercises.
-The exam is oral and takes place January 8, 2018 in room BIN 2.E.13.
+Teaching format and exam: The course consists of lectures and in-class exercises.
+The exam is a closed-book exam, no notes are allowed.

 Material: The papers and lecture notes for the course will become available as we progress through the semester.
 All material related to the course will be made available through the OLAT page of the course https://lms.uzh.ch/url/RepositoryEntry/17073866159.